 China Customer Service Index (CSI) Study

-The study analyzes the service experience of customers who own their vehicles for 13 to 48 months at an authorized dealership.
+The study analyzes the service experience of customers who have owned their vehicles for 13 to 48 months at an authorized OEM dealership.
 The car owners give a comprehensive comment on the whole maintenance / repair process according to their service experience.
-The study reveals the strengths and weaknesses of different dealers’ after-sales service, customer satisfaction with service and the corresponding short-term and long-terms influences.
+The study reveals the strengths and weaknesses of different dealers’ service, customer satisfaction with service and the corresponding short-term and long-terms influences.

-The study presents information on aftermarket satisfaction from the industry level, which helps auto brands make analyses and comparisons from various dimensions, find out their weaknesses, examine development trends and therefore establish a practical tactical plan to improve overall service.
+The study presents information on aftermarket satisfaction from the industry level, which helps auto brands make analyses and comparisons from various dimensions, find out their weaknesses, examine development trends and therefore establish a practical tactical plan to improve the dealership operation.

 The study examines satisfaction in six measures of service experience: